Scaling sales coaching

 Sales managers at high-impact organizations are spending 20% of their time coaching.

-Sellers want to be coached
+Sellers want coaching

 Forrester data shows that 62% of sellers agree that 'the feedback and coaching I receive helps improve my performance.'